gbmhunter/blog/content/electronics/components/capacitors/_index.md

 {{% figure ref="fig-pcb-with-electrolyte-leakage-zoomed-out" src="_assets/pcb-with-electrolyte-leakage-zoomed-out.jpg" width="1000px" caption="Photo of a PCB in a Dell sound system.
 Highlighted is leaking electrolytic capacitor, which also corroded right through the lead of a neighbouring resistor." %}}

-Below is a close-up of the faulty electrolytic capacitor.
+{{% ref "fig-pcb-with-electrolyte-leakage-zoomed-in" %}} shows a close-up of the faulty electrolytic capacitor.
 You can't see the corroded resistor as it is hidden above the orange disk-style capacitor and inductor-looking component.

-{{% figure src="_assets/pcb-with-electrolyte-leakage-zoomed-in.jpg" width="800px" caption="A close-up of the faulty electrolytic capacitor." %}}
+{{% figure ref="fig-pcb-with-electrolyte-leakage-zoomed-in" src="_assets/pcb-with-electrolyte-leakage-zoomed-in.jpg" width="800px" caption="A close-up of the faulty electrolytic capacitor." %}}

 {{% /aside %}}